 -

 It's so easy to do this by train, the best way to go.
-But people have problems finding it, as running a San Sebastian to Bordeaux enquiry on a train booking journey planner won't work.
+But people have problems finding it, as running a San Sebastian to Bordeaux enquiry on a journey planner won't work.
 You can see why - it's a metro ride to the border, then a train ride.
-Easy when you know how!
+Easy when you know!

 -

-Step 1, simply take the little Euskotren metro train from San Sebastian Amara station to Hendaye.
+Step 1, take the little Euskotren metro train from San Sebastian Amara station to Hendaye, just over the border in France.

 Buy a ticket at the station from the staffed office or ticket machines with cash or card and hop on the next train.